bminer/node-blade/README.md

 	- `basedir` - the base directory where Blade templates are located.
 This option is primarily used by the Blade middleware to allow the Blade runtime to properly load file includes.
+	- `middleware` - option reserved for the Blade middleware.
+Passing `true` tells the compiler that the template to be compiled is for client-side use, allowing it to mask the basedir (see issue #112 for details).
 - `cb` is a function of the form: `cb(err, tmpl)` where `err` contains any parse or compile errors and `tmpl` is the compiled template.
 	If an error occurs, `err` may contain the following properties: